 If you’ve just come back from a networking event, everyone is going to be bombarded with the same formulaic emails.
 Don’t get lost in the sauce.
 Be pleasant, get to the point quickly, and demonstrate your value.

-Mentioning a conversation from the conference or networking event will offer context for your recipient.
+Mentioning a conference or networking event conversation will offer context for your recipient.
 This will jog their memory so they can remember you.

 Showcase the value you bring and how the relationship can benefit both parties.
 How can you support your recipient with your knowledge and skills?
 Why is this relationship mutually beneficial?

-Copyedit the follow-up email — several times — so your message is flawless.
-(You wouldn't want a recruiter at your dream company reading through an error-ridden message.)
+Copyedit the follow-up email several times so your message is error-free.
+I recommend using Grammarly or Hemingway Editor to get the job done.
+(You wouldn't want a recruiter at your dream company reading through a message with tons of typos.)

 Once you’ve succeeded in communicating your value and interest in a professional relationship, add a personal touch.
 Express your gratitude, and add a personal thank you.
 Politeness and sincerity are key.

-Sign your email to make sure the follow-up feels professional and personal.
+Saying farewell should be memorable.
+Therefore, sign your email to make sure the follow-up feels professional, personal, and hand-crafted.
 An email signature generator can help you with just that.
-Adding a headshot to your signature will also make you much easier to recognize.
-(You may also hyperlink to your LinkedIn profile here.)
+You can also add a headshot to your signature to ensure you’re easy to recognize when it reaches its destination.
+I also recommend hyperlinking to your LinkedIn profile here.

 When to Follow up After a Meeting